vijayvulava/geochem/_sources/61Rates.md

 $$\ce{
 Reactants -> Products
 }$$
-Over the course of this reaction, concentrations of the *Reactants* decrease while concentrations of the *Products* increase.
-The rates at which the changes in concentrations occur depend on the chemical system in question.
+Throughout this reaction, concentrations of the *Reactants* decrease while concentrations of the *Products* increase.
+The rates at which the changes in concentrations occur depend on the chemical system.

-The ***Collision Theory*** of chemical kinetics, the reaction rate is directly proportional to the number of collision at any given time.
+In the ***Collision Theory*** of chemical kinetics, the reaction rate is directly proportional to the number of collisions at any given time.

 ```{math}
 :label: collisions-rate
 \text{Rate} \propto \frac{\text{Number of Collisions}}{\text{Time}}
 ```
-Not every collision between molecules results in a reaction, however, the collision theory gives simple basis to explaining chemical reaction mechanisms.
-For example, a molecule in motion possesses kinetic energy and when molecules collide, part of this kinetic energy is converted to vibrational energy, which can cause some chemical bonds in molecules and crystalline structures to break.
-A minimum amount of energy, the activation energy ($\Delta G^\ddagger$), required to initiate a chemical reaction (see {numref}`activation-energy`).
-Without this minimum amount of energy at impact, a collision will be ineffective or the reaction will occur at a slow rate.
+Not every collision between molecules results in a reaction.
+However, the collision theory gives a simple basis for explaining chemical reaction mechanisms.
+For example, a molecule in motion possesses kinetic energy.
+When molecules collide, part of this kinetic energy is converted to vibrational energy, which can cause some chemical bonds in molecules and crystalline structures to break.
+A minimum amount of energy, the activation energy ($\Delta G^\ddagger$), is required to initiate a chemical reaction (see {numref}`activation-energy`).
+Without this minimum energy at impact, a collision will be ineffective, or the reaction will occur slowly.

 ## Reaction Rates

-Since kinetics is concerned with the change of chemical concentrations over time, or the ***rates*** of chemical reactions become important.
+Since kinetics is concerned with changing chemical concentrations over time, the ***rates*** of chemical reactions become important.

 Consider the following hypothetical reaction: